mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - Compiling and Installing PHP 5.1.6 in Ubuntu 12.04.md

 		--with-mysql=/usr --with-pdo-mysql=/usr --with-mcrypt=/usr \
 		--with-gmp --with-curl --with-openssl

-***NOTE:** If there are Curl and OpenSSL issues when running `make`, you can ditch the line with the ` --with-gmp --with-curl --with-openssl` item at the end for now.
-Would be nice to know why Curl and OpenSSL chokes things.
+***NOTE:** If there are GMP, Curl and OpenSSL issues when running `make`, you can ditch the line with the ` --with-gmp --with-curl --with-openssl` item at the end for now.
+Would be nice to know why GMP, Curl and OpenSSL chokes things.
 But not worth reseaching now*

 Once the `configure` process completes, run `make`: